 Volunteers: We have around 2,300 active volunteers representing all age groups who support administration, hospitality, well-being and health, entertainment, skills learning, activities, resident friendship and our charity shops.

-Charity Shops: We operate over 50 ExtraCare Charity Shops.
-Income from our Charity Shops is used to support the more vulnerable people within our Schemes and Villages.
+Charity Shops: We operate a chain of Charity Shops which help fund care and wellbeing services for older people living at our each of our locations.
 This is done through supporting the Dementia and Mental Wellbeing Service (in addition to any funds raised), our care service, health and wellbeing projects and supporting our research programme.

 Affordability: Living with ExtraCare should be affordable for all, including those residents living in a rental home with only a minimum state pension.
 ExtraCare employs its own benefits team to help residents access their entitlements.
 In recent years, the Charity has found over £4m each year in benefits on behalf of residents living in its Villages and Schemes.
 The team finds up to £1.4m in unclaimed benefits amongst those residents moving into our new developments.